kangarko/Foundation/README.md

 For more information, including how to use Foundation with other tools than Maven, please visit: https://jitpack.io/#kangarko/Foundation/

-#### b) Alternative B: If you have Foundation on your computer:
+### b) Method 2 - If you have Foundation on your computer:

-If you downloaded Foundation to your disk, do not place any repository to your pom.xml file, instead, only place the following dependency.
+This is great if you want to make changes to Foundation to suit your needs.
+After you downloaded and compiled Foundation (run maven "clean install" goal), do not place any repository to your pom.xml file, instead, only place the following dependency.
 Notice the groupId is different.
-You can use the LATEST keyword to automatically synchronize changes you make to your local copy of Foundation with your plugin source code (now that's fast!).
+You can use the LATEST keyword to automatically synchronize changes you make to your local copy of Foundation with your plugin source code.

 ```xml
 <dependency>